PROJECT CASE STUDY

 The Backstory

-As a Master of Design student based in Maynooth, this conceptual case study for HSECare emerged from a briefing provided by the Health Service Executive (HSE) of Ireland.
+I crafted this conceptual case study for HSECare from a briefing provided by the Health Service Executive (HSE) of Ireland, for one of my projects in my Master's of Design.

-The HSE tasked us with exploring potential improvements to their current user experience for patients transitioning from hospital care back to their homes.
+The HSE tasked us with a brief to explore potential improvements to their current user experience for patients transitioning from hospital care back to their homes.

 Problem statement

-Post-discharge patients within the HSE system often experience a fragmented and unsupported transition back to daily life, leading to potential difficulties in managing their recovery, understanding their ongoing care needs, and accessing necessary support, particularly for individuals with unique circumstances such as non-native citizens navigating a new healthcare system.
+Post-discharge patients within the HSE system often experience a fragmented and unsupported transition back to daily life, leading to potential difficulties in managing their recovery, understanding their ongoing needs, and accessing support, particularly for individuals with unique circumstances such as non-native citizens.

 Objectives